Activity note: Hotel check-in from 4:00 p.m.

 Breakfast: Hotel buffet.

 Morning: Our program concludes following breakfast.
 Our motor coach will depart by 8:30 am for Atlanta International Airport.
 It is approximately a 2 hour and 15 minutes, drive depending on traffic.
 After dropping participants at the Atlanta airport, the motor coach will then travel to the Hyatt Place, the originating hotel, to drop anyone who may have left a car at the hotel.
 There is no fee for leaving your car at the hotel parking deck.
-We hope you have enjoyed your Road Scholar learning adventure and we look forward to having you on more rewarding programs in the future.
-Please join our Facebook page and share photos of your program.
-Visit us at www.facebook.com/rsadventures.
+This concludes our program.
+If you are transferring to another Road Scholar program, detailed instructions are included in your Information Packet for that program.
+We hope you enjoy Road Scholar learning adventures and look forward to having you on rewarding programs in the future.
+Don’t forget to join our Facebook page and follow us on Instagram.
 Best wishes for all your journeys!